List of heritage sites damaged during the Syrian civil war: UNESCO reaction

-On 30 March 2012, Irena Bokova, the Director-General of UNESCO made a public appeal for the protection of Syria's cultural heritage and expressed "grave concern about possible damage to precious sites."
+On 30 March 2012, Irina Bokova, the Director-General of UNESCO made a public appeal for the protection of Syria's cultural heritage and expressed "grave concern about possible damage to precious sites".

 On 2 October, Bokova issued a statement of regret about the destruction and fire that burnt the ancient souk in the old city of Aleppo.
 Calling it a "crossroads of cultures since the 2nd millennium BC".
 She called on the parties involved to comply with the Hague Convention of 1954 on the protection of cultural property in the event of armed conflict.
 She furthermore promised to send a team to assess the situation and provide assistance for emergency situations in order to protect Aleppo's heritage and to mitigate the effects of the cultural disaster and to avoid further damage.

 In June 2013, UNESCO placed Syria's six World Heritage Sites on the organization's list of endangered sites.
 Subsequently UNESCO issued its Five years of conflict: the state of cultural heritage in the Ancient City of Aleppo Report in 2018.